raphamorim/origamijs/_docs/2-getting-started.md

 topics:
   - obtaining-origamijs
 order: 2
-description: First of all, get Origami.js using Download Option or via package manager
+description: First of all, get Origami.js using Download Option or via package manager.
+Origamijs is a powerful and Lightweight Library to create using HTML5 Canvas.
 ---

 # Getting Started